Niladri080/Mern-class/README.md

 #### Server Environment Variables (`server/.env`)

-Create a `.env` file in the `server` directory with the following variables:
+Create a `.env` file in the `server` directory with the following variables (in production set values in Render's environment settings instead of committing `.env`):

 ```env
 MONGO_URI=your_mongodb_connection_string